 Scientific investigations include both practical investigations and secondary-sourced investigations.
 Practical investigations are an essential part of the Year 11 course and must occupy a minimum of 35 hours of course time, including time allocated to practical investigations in depth studies.

+Assessment: Year 12 Cours e only

 External Assessment Weighting Internal Assessment Weighting

 A three hour written Skills in working scientifically 40

 paper: Knowledge &Understanding

 60

 100 100